There is no doubt that dogs are part of the family.

 One thing that could be the cause is eating before bed.
 Eating late at night can mess with your dog’s digestive system and cause an upset stomach.

 Letting dogs eat all night and right before bed is not healthy.
-Dogs need a routine to know when they can expect their food and not overeat.
-Establish a routine that is ideal for your lifestyle, and it will benefit in different aspects for both you and your dog.
+Dogs need a routine to know when to expect their food and not overeat.

 Is the type of food causing the stomach upset at night?

 Dogs have sensitive stomachs.
 It’s vital to feed your furry pet a quality diet.
-A lot of the pet food on the market is filled with preservatives and artificial coloring, which can cause a host of issues.
+Many pet food on the market is filled with preservatives and artificial coloring, which can cause various issues.

 Your dog could also have an allergy to gluten or something else in the formula of the current food.
 A veterinarian would have to rule out any allergy, but you can try a healthier diet first to see if that helps.